 • Use English effectively to communicate in person, over the telephone, and in writing.

-• Use tact, initiative, prudence, and independent judgment within general policy and legal guidelines in politically sensitive situations.
+• Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines.

 • Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.

-PHYSICAL & ENVIRONMENTAL ELEMENTS
+PHYSICAL & ENVIRONMENTAL ELEMENTS:

 Summary of Benefits Available